Reevaluating Policy Gradient Methods for Imperfect-Information Games

 \section{Additional results}

-The evolution of exploitability over 10M training steps for all 4200 hyperparameter tuning runs is shown in \Cref{fig:exploitabilities_misc}.
-Each algorithm-game pair, includes 150 runs -- 50 hyperparameter sets with 3 seeds each.
+The evolution of exploitability over 10M training steps for all 5250 hyperparameter tuning runs is shown in \Cref{fig:exploitabilities_misc}.
+Each algorithm-game pair, includes 150 runs---50 hyperparameter sets with 3 seeds each.
 The variance across these 3 seeds per set is visualized in \Cref{fig:exploitabilities}.
 Furthermore, we compute the approximate importance of each hyperparameter in the tuning process, which we report in \Cref{fig:feature_importances_appendix}.
 Given the high importance we obtained for the entropy coefficient in the policy-gradient algorithms, in \Cref{fig:score_vs_entropy_sep} we specifically analyze the average exploitability as a function of the entropy coefficient.
 We observe that on average we obtain the best exploitability results for entropy coefficients much higher than standard ones detailed in \Cref{tab:library_ent_coefs}.
-Finally, \Cref{fig:scatter_time_mem_agg} reports the training durations and memory usage of the evaluated algorithms.
+We also performed some additional experiments on a wider hyperparameter sampling range for the \texttt{number\_training\_episodes} hyperparameter in PSRO, shown in \Cref{tab:psro_num_training_eps}. \Cref{fig:scatter_time_mem_agg} reports the training durations and memory usage of the evaluated algorithms.
 Note that these metrics depend on hardware and implementation optimizations and are provided for reference only.

-We show the training exploitability curves for the 1400 runs of the evaluation launch in \Cref{fig:exploitabilities_all_roundtwo}.
+We show the training exploitability curves for the 1750 runs of the evaluation launch in \Cref{fig:exploitabilities_all_roundtwo}.
 The variance across seeds for each hyperparameter set can be seen in \Cref{fig:exploitabilities}.
 Additionally, \Cref{fig:exploitabilities_best} reports the training exploitability curves for the best hyperparameter set of each algorithm-game pair as well as the variance over 10 seeds for each set.